 One of the best parts of Austin is the food.
 During your visit, be sure to take your son on a tour of all the most popular taco joints in the city.
 Tex-Mex is Austin’s cuisine specialty, and there’s plenty of it!

 For more yummy food, check out The Picnic, where all the best food trucks are parked.
-In between tasty meals, you can indulge your outdoorsy sides with a hike or bike ride along the Ann and Roy Butler Hike and Bike Trail, a 10-mile nature trail at Lady Bird Lake.
+Between tasty meals, you can indulge your outdoorsy sides with a hike or bike ride along the Ann and Roy Butler Hike and Bike Trail, a 10-mile nature trail at Lady Bird Lake.

 If museums are more your speed, explore the art housed at The Contemporary Austin, or visit the Thinkery, Austin’s interactive children’s museum.
 If you’re animation nerds, let’s play junkies or co-op buds, check out Rooster Teeth’s awesome annual event RTX!